cwhitehouse/vivere.docs/src/getting-started/concepts.md

 #### Component Data

-Any data defined in the `data()` function of a Component is automatically set up to be reactive.
+Any data defined in our Component definition is automatically set up to be reactive.
 This allows you to track and use per-Component properties.
-These can either be passed via the `v-data` directive from your server, or per Component properties (e.g. front-end state).
+These can either be passed via the `v-data` directive from your server, or defined in javascript for dynamic Component properties (e.g. front-end state).

 #### Passed Properties